-- Step 1 Wear proper Personal Protective Equipment (PPE) listed on the Safety Data Sheet (SDS). - Step 2 Double-bag contaminated absorbent materials. - Step 3 Label bag with words: "Used absorbents soaked with " before adding the material. - Step 4 Take contaminated material to the Construction/Demolition and Debris (C/DD) landfill and deposit in the contaminated soil container.
+- Step 1 Wear proper Personal Protective Equipment (PPE) as listed on the Safety Data Sheet (SDS). - Step 2 Double-bag contaminated absorbent materials. - Step 3 Label bag with words: "Used absorbents soaked with \\\\\\" before adding the material. - Step 4 Take contaminated material to the Construction/Demolition and Debris (C/DD) landfill and deposit in the contaminated soil container.

-- If absorbent material (placed in plastic bags) is contaminated with POL, it must be disposed of at the C/DD landfill located on Baker Road, in the proper contaminated soil/absorbent dumpster. - DO NOT mix trash, plastic, or filters with absorbent materials. - Rags used with solvents need to be processed through the Hazardous Waste Classification Unit for waste stream determination and hazardous waste characterization.
+- All absorbent material contaminated with POL, must must be disposed of at the C/DD landfill located on Baker Road, in the proper contaminated soil/absorbent dumpster. - Absorbents contaminated with hazardous materials other than POL, must be turned-in to the Hazardous Waste Classification Unit (HWCU) for waste determination. - DO NOT mix trash, plastic, or filters with absorbent materials.